-The Department of Orthopaedics and Rehabilitation has implemented a 3+5 accelerated program, combining three years of medical school with five years of Orthopaedics Residency.
+The Department of Orthopaedics and Rehabilitation has implemented a 3+5 accelerated pathway, combining three years of medical school with five years of orthopaedics residency.

-Matriculating students who are interested in pursuing a career in Orthopaedic Surgery will have the opportunity to apply to this program on the Penn State College of Medicine secondary application.
+Matriculating students who are interested in pursuing a career in orthopaedic surgery will have the opportunity to apply to this pathway on the Penn State College of Medicine secondary application.

-After screening and interviewing with members of the department, the accepted student will be placed in an accelerated track.
+After screening and interviewing with members of the department, the accepted student will be placed in an accelerated pathway.

-The Orthopaedic Accelerated Program offers exceptional students many opportunities, including:
+The Orthopaedics Accelerated Pathway at Penn State offers exceptional students many opportunities, including:

 - Reduction of the length of medical school by one year and earlier entry into a career in orthopaedics.